OCTACHRON Manual

 Modulation

-Modulation is another key feature of Octachron.
+Modulation is another key feature of OCTACHRON.
 Just tap on a track to select it for modulation.
 On the bottom of the screen you will then find its modulation view.

 Tap on the dropdown on the buttom left to open up the modulation selector.
 Just tap anywhere on an entry to select it.